MicroEJ/docs/SDK6UserGuide/gettingStartedIMXRT1170.rst

 The gradle task deploys the MicroEJ application in the BSP and then builds the BSP using Make.

-The :guilabel:`Demo-Wearable-VG` application is built and ready to be flashed on i.MX RT595 EVK once the hardware setup is completed.
+The :guilabel:`AnimatedMascot` application is built and ready to be flashed on i.MX RT1170 EVK once the hardware setup is completed.

 Hardware Setup
 ^^^^^^^^^^^^^^